 In Table 1, the regional peaks are not coincident (i.e. they occur at different times).
 Therefore the sum of the individual peak demands is slightly higher than the total SWIS demand.
-Coincidence factors are derived from the 2012-13 profiles to calculate the individual region peaks at time of system peak for the 2017-18 financial year.
+Coincidence factors are derived from the 2014-15 profiles to calculate the individual region peaks at time of system peak for the 2018-19 financial year.

-For our chronological modelling in PLEXOS, we use half hourly load profiles for the 2 nodes (based on 2012-13 historical data including losses), which are then grown to match the energy and peak demand values in Table 1.
+For our chronological modelling in PLEXOS, we use half hourly load profiles for the 2 nodes (based on 2014-15 historical data including losses), which are then grown to match the energy and peak demand values in Table 1.
 The energy and peak demand forecasts provided in Table 1 are net of AEMO assumptions on small-scale solar PV uptake.
-For the 2015-16 financial year9, AEMO estimated that small-scale solar PV contributed 191 MW during the summer peak demand10.
-As this will change the daily shape of the load profiles, we have grown the loads by adding back the small-scale solar PV peak and energy demand (estimated using an assumed solar PV capacity factor for Perth of 18.3% 11), and then subtracting an assumed solar PV daily shape based on Bureau of Meteorological data collected from 1975 to 1981 for the Perth Airport site.
+For the 2016-17 financial year5, AEMO estimated that small-scale solar PV contributed 265 MW during the summer peak demand6.
+As this will change the daily shape of the load profiles, we have grown the loads by adding back the small-scale solar PV peak and energy demand (estimated using an assumed solar PV capacity factor for Perth of 18.3%7), and then subtracting an assumed solar PV daily shape based on solar output data available to Jacobs that has been adjusted appropriately to account for the typical diversity observed in aggregate rooftop PV output.
+The diversified rooftop PV output for the SWIS is derived from a dataset of rooftop PV systems and locational Global Horizontal Irradiance (GHI) data from the Bureau of Meteorology (BOM).
+These datasets are used to create a model of the output of an average rooftop PV system under different irradiance conditions, capturing the effect of different panel configurations and orientations.
+We then use this model, in combination with the known installed capacity of rooftop solar systems in the SWIS